 cupcake-recipes.com

-Brussel Sprout Casserole final dish beautifully presented and ready to serve
+Brussel Sprout Casserole beautifully presented from an overhead angle

-Once they’re beautifully roasted, they get folded right into a luxurious, from-scratch cream sauce made with heavy cream, minced garlic, Italian seasoning, and a whole lot of mozzarella and parmesan cheese.
-The whole mixture gets transferred to a baking dish, topped with even more cheese, and baked until the edges get crispy and the center turns into a molten pool of cheesy goodness.
-It’s basically pure comfort food in a skillet, and the fact that it happens to be naturally gluten-free and low-carb is just a happy little bonus!
+Then, they get folded into a luxurious sauce made from heavy cream, minced garlic, Italian seasoning, and a whole lot of freshly shredded mozzarella and parmesan cheese.
+The whole mixture gets transferred to a baking dish, topped with even more cheese, and baked until the edges are beautifully browned and the center is bubbling.
+It is basically the sophisticated, slightly more grown-up cousin to macaroni and cheese.
+It hits all those cozy, comforting notes while sneaking in a healthy dose of green vegetables.

 How to Make Brussel Sprout Casserole